aproposmath/stationeers-pytrapic/README.md

 - lambda functions
 - anything that is not supported by IC10 (e.g. classes, exceptions, etc.)
 - anything provided by the Python standard library (e.g. `math`, `random`, etc.)
-- list, dict, set, tuple, comprehensions (maybe later for constant expressions)
+- list, dict, set, tuple, comprehensions (maybe later, but only for constant expressions)

 ## How does it work